Learn the best techniques for cutting, slicing, dicing and chopping your favorite foods for delectable gourmet effect.

 Still, buying a state-of-the-art, full tang knife won’t turn you into a culinary master overnight, and it certainly won’t land you a spot on Chopped.
 First, it’s important to understand the basics of cutting ingredients.
 Does it matter if I dice or chop?
 Should I shave or mince my garlic?
 And what exactly does it mean to julienne?

 The presentation, flavor and overall appeal of your dishes can be enhanced with a little attention to cutting detail and preparation.
-With smart technique and the right style of knife, you’ll be serving up a better finished dish.
+With smart technique and the right style of knife, you’ll be serving up a finely finished dish.

 First on the chopping block: the essentials